Gate Your Web3 Community with Ancla (powered by Smithii)

 ERC20 Vs BEP20 is the most frequent standards comparison when deciding where to create your tokens.
 A project can be as scalable and successful as the blockchain where it is created.
 Each has unique features that are attractive for different purposes.

-Do you want to know what are the differences between an ERC-20 and BEP-20 token?
-Whether you want to trade, create your own cryptocurrency or know the benefits of each standard.
-Below, you will find the comparison table that summarizes both standards, but read to the end to understand all the details.
+Want to know the differences between an token and a BEP-20 token?
+Whether you want to trade, create your own cryptocurrency, or learn about the benefits of each standard, you’ll find a comparison table below that summarizes both standards—but be sure to read to the end to understand all the details.

 Feature ERC-20 BEP-20